MaxPoz/Getting-and-cleaning-data-course-project/README.md

       datameanstd[i, 2] = as.character(activity_labels[index, 2]) # past the value

     } # Close loop!
+`datameanstd` is the table with the mean and std variable
 ### 4-Appropriately labels the data set with descriptive variable names.

     #add column name for Xtable and rename the column name with features.txt (4 step in the assesment)